1960 FA Cup final: First half

 The match was one of the warmest cup finals recorded, with many spectators having to be treated for fainting, leading to the game being played at a very sedate pace throughout.
 The opening 15 minutes set the tone for the contest in both pace and with both teams ruthlessly applying the offside trap to nullify their opponent (leading the TV commentator to eventually dub it 'The Offside Final').

 As the half progressed Wolves began to gain control and seemed most likely to open the scoring, with Jimmy Murray mis-hitting with the goal before him.
 Despite this it was Blackburn who eventually had the most dangerous shot on target when Peter Dobing jinked through Wolves defence to fire at goal, but goalkeeper Malcolm Finlayson was able to block the shot.

 Failing to take that opportunity soon proved costly for Blackburn when they suffered a disastrous few minutes.
 A low cross driven in by Stobart was deflected past Blackburn's goalkeeper by his own unfortunate defender, Mick McGrath to break the deadlock on 41 minutes.
-Then, two minutes later Blackburn's woes heightened as full-back Dave Whelan fractured his leg in a challenge with Norman Deeley.
+Then, two minutes later Blackburn's woes deepened as full-back Dave Whelan fractured his leg in a challenge with Norman Deeley.
 Though initially overlooked by the referee who allowed play to continue, both men needed substantial treatment.
 Whelan was eventually stretchered off, and, without the use of substitutes, left his team to complete the game with only 10 men.